Last updated:

 Glanzmann thrombasthenia (GT) is a rare inherited blood clotting (coagulation) disorder characterized by the impaired function of specialized cells (platelets) that are essential for proper blood clotting.
 Symptoms of this disorder usually include abnormal bleeding, which may be severe.
 Prolonged untreated or unsuccessfully treated hemorrhaging associated with Glanzmann thrombasthenia may be life threatening.

 The symptoms of Glanzmann thrombasthenia usually begin at birth or shortly thereafter and include the tendency to bruise and bleed easily and sometimes profusely, especially after surgical procedures.
-Other symptoms may include susceptibility to easy bruising, nosebleeds (epistaxis), bleeding from the gums (gingival), intermittent gastrointestinal bleeding, and/or variably large red or purple colored spots on the skin that are caused by bleeding in the skin (purpura).
-Women with GT often also have unusually heavy menstrual bleeding, irregular uterine bleeding, and excess bleeding in childbirth.
-Rarely, internal bleeding and blood in the urine (hematuria) can occur.
+Other symptoms may include susceptibility to easy bruising, nosebleeds (epistaxis), bleeding from the gums (gingival), intermittent gastrointestinal bleeding and/or variably small or large red or purple-colored spots on the skin that are caused by bleeding in the skin (purpura).
+Women with GT often also have unusually heavy menstrual bleeding, irregular uterine bleeding and excess bleeding in childbirth.
+Rarely, gastrointestinal bleeding and blood in the urine (hematuria) can occur.
 The severity of the symptoms varies greatly.
 Some affected individuals have mild bruising and others have severe hemorrhages that can be life threatening.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Recessive genetic disorders occur when an individual inherits an abnormal variant of a gene from each parent.
 If an individual receives one normal gene and one abnormal variant gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 This is true for carriers of Glanzmann thrombasthenia.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk for two carrier parents to both pass the abnormal gene variant and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
-The chance for a child to receive the normal genes from both parents and therefore be genetically normal for that particular trait is 25%.
+The chance for a child to receive the normal genes from both parents is 25%.
 The risk is the same for males and females.

-Carrier and prenatal testing by DNA analysis is possible if the specific gene abnormality has been identified in an affected family member.
-Otherwise prenatal testing can be performed based on analyzing the fetus’s platelet aIIbβ3.
+Carrier and prenatal testing by DNA analysis is possible if the specific gene variants been identified in an affected family member.
+Otherwise, prenatal testing can be performed based on analyzing platelet ฮฑIIbฮฒ3 in the fetus.

 Treatment